aowen-uwmad/tutorial-containers/README.md

   container that is already published on DockerHub.

-* The lines under the `%post` section are the commands that Apptainer should use to install additional software, in this case the `cowsay` package.
+* The lines under the `%post` section are the commands that Apptainer should use to install additional software.
   (This section takes normal shell commands as instructions.)

+* First, install `nano` and `vim`, so we can edit files from inside the container.
+(Because the container is based on Debian, we use the `apt` command to do this.)

+* Second, install the `cowsay` Python package using `pip`.
+  (`python3 -m pip` is the recommend way to use `pip` on Linux.)

 Now, still in the interactive job, run the following command: